zevenet/kube-nftlb/README.md

       - name: nginx
         image: nginx:alpine
 ```
-Through the "matchlabel" field we can find the pod of our service.
+Through the "matchLabels" field we can find the pod of our service.
 We are going to apply our deployment and check that it has been created correctly.
 ```console
 kubectl -f apply deployment.yaml kubectl get pods --all-namespaces